Chatham County sees increase in undeliverable tax bills

 SAVANNAH, Ga.
 (WSAV) – The Chatham County Tax Commissioner’s Office has had close to 1,000 first installment property tax bills returned to their office as undeliverable.

 “Property tax bills are divided into two installments with the first bill being delivered on or about April 1st.
-Addresses submitted to the Tax Assessor are used for these mailings.
-If the tax payer fails to provide a correct mailing address, the post office returns the tax bill as undeliverable.
-I am very concerned with the number of bills returned to us this year,” says Chatham County Tax Commissioner Sonya Jackson.
+Addresses submitted to the Tax Assessor are used for these mailings,” explained Chatham County Tax Commissioner Sonya Jackson.

+“If the taxpayer fails to provide a correct mailing address, the post office returns the tax bill as undeliverable.
+I am very concerned with the number of bills returned to us this year,” Jackson added.

 If a property owner has not received a bill, they are encouraged to call the Tax Commissioner’s Office at 912-652-7100 to confirm their address of record is correct.